 The third year is a return to the pediatric experience.
 You are reintegrated into the pediatric third year class, the same class with which you entered into residency.

 The year is broken into thirteen four-week blocks as was the case in intern year.
 One of these blocks is reserved for your vacation, again split into two two-week blocks.
-During the year, you complete two blocks of general in-patient pediatrics, one block of emergency medicine, two blocks of pediatric intensive care, one block of neonatal intensive care, one block of out-patient ambulatory care, one block of pediatric neurology, and three blocks of electives.
+During the year, you complete two blocks of general in-patient pediatrics, one block of emergency medicine, two blocks of pediatric intensive care, one block of neonatal intensive care, one block of out-patient ambulatory care, one block of pediatric neurology, and four blocks of electives.

 The didactic curriculum is similar to the PGY-1 year, with inpatient, rounds, morning report, noon conferences, grand rounds, and pre-continuity clinic talks.
 You are encouraged to take a more active role in the teaching process, including leading discussions during morning report or rounds.

 You continue pediatric continuity clinic as in the previous two years.
 In addition, you continue their out-patient psycho-dynamic child psychiatry case with supervision as in the second year of the program.